intermine/im-docs/docs/webapp/third-party-tools/heatmap.md

 ### Web page

+In modMine we have two separate heatmaps, one for cell line and one for developmental stage.

-[heatMap.jsp](https://github.com/modENCODE-DCC/modmine/blob/master/modmine/webapp/resources/webapp/model/heatMap.jsp) displays heatmap. canvasXpress object takes expression JSON string and other parameters in to create a heatmap \(in modMine, we have two separate heatmaps for cell line and developmental stage respectively\). jQuery was used to adjust page layout.
+[heatMap.jsp](https://github.com/modENCODE-DCC/modmine/blob/master/modmine/webapp/resources/webapp/model/heatMap.jsp) displays the heatmaps. canvasXpress object takes the expression JSON string and other parameters to create the heatmaps. jQuery is used to adjust page layout.

-## Further development
+##Alternatives

-A modern way of creating widget like heatmap would be using InterMine webservices framework to query and generate JSON strings and embed heatmap on any web page.
-To [learn more...](http://github.com/intermine/intermine-embedding-examples)
+A more up to date way of creating widget like heatmaps takes advantage of the InterMine webservices framework to query and generate JSON strings and embed the heatmap on any web page.
+Please check some examples of the tecnique  [here](http://github.com/intermine/intermine-embedding-examples)

-An alternative library would be [D3.js](http://d3js.org/), an example of heatmap can be found [here](https://observablehq.com/@mbostock/electric-usage-2019).
-In [ThaleMine](https://apps.araport.org/thalemine/begin.do) there is a D3 implementation \(see any gene list report page, [for example](https://apps.araport.org/thalemine/bagDetails.do?scope=all&bagName=Demo+1+-+Sucrose+Transporters+List), [code](https://github.com/intermine/CDN/blob/master/js/intermine/expression/1.0.3/expression.js).
-However canvasXpress is particularly designed to display genomics data, D3 is for a broader use.
+An alternative, and more general library is [D3.js](http://d3js.org/), an example of heatmap can be found [here](https://observablehq.com/@mbostock/electric-usage-2019).
+[ThaleMine](https://bar.utoronto.ca/thalemine) used to display a couple of such D3 implementations, and the code is still available [here](https://github.com/intermine/CDN/blob/master/js/intermine/expression/1.0.3/expression.js).